warkeljr/bmi-calculator-app/README.md

 # bmi_calculator_app

-A new BMI application to measure your BMI and more.....
+A new BMI application to calculate your BMI and more.....

 ## Getting Started

-This project is a starting point for a Flutter application.
+The app will calculate your BMI according to your height, length and weight.
+You can create an account to save your history and view back the calculations you have made in the past.

+The various logins are:
+- email and password
+- anonymous
+- sign in with a google account
+- sign in with  your facebook account

 A few resources to get you started if this is your first Flutter project: